markdom/specification/1.0/markdom.md

 Markdom is lightweight specification for a rich text domain model.

 The two main intents of Markdom are to define the lowest common denominator for rich text and to be platform and representation independent.
-Theese properties enable Markdom to be used in a wide variety of applications, such as websites, electronic publishing or native rendering on mobile platforms.
+These properties enable Markdom to be used in a wide variety of applications, such as websites, electronic publishing or native rendering on mobile platforms.

+The name Markdom is a composition of [**mark**up](https://en.wikipedia.org/wiki/Markup_language) and [**do**main **m**odel](https://en.wikipedia.org/wiki/Domain_model).

 ## Overview

+This specification covers multiple aspects related to Markdom documents:

+* The [domain section](#domain) covers the general structure and the supported formatting instructions for Markdom documents.
+* The [API section](#api) covers programming interfaces to programmatically create, modify and process Markdom documents.
+* The [Data representation section](#datex) covers the representation of Markdom documents in common data exchange formats.

-## Why Markdom
+## Why Markdom?

 Markdom was created to be an answer to a simple, but as yet unanswered [question](https://stackoverflow.com/questions/34955835/cross-device-rich-text-formatting):